markjjacob/SustainAM_Workshop/workshop.md

 ## Who are we?

 1. What is your background - Name, affiliation, (teaching-)topic?
-2. How much experience do you have
+2. What is your experience of

      + generating e-learning material?
      + interacting with students online?